coralogix/coralogix-aws-serverless/src/cloudtrail/README.md

 **S3KeyPrefix** - 	The prefix of the path within the log, this way you can choose if only part of your bucket is shipped.

 **S3KeySuffix** - A filter for the suffix of the file path in your bucket, the default is .json.gz.

+## License

+This project is licensed under the Apache-2.0 License.